ADLAYstephanyLEVY/ecartpay-test/README.md

 * Start command : npm run dev

 * Structure
+- /src :
-- /api : folder with the axios configuration file
+    - /api : util configuration for the app to recognize the token
     - /assets : all graphic resources
     - /components : folder with reusable components
+    - /router : routes coionfiguration, for secure navigation
     - /screens : templates with the diferent screens displayed
     - /services : files with the services/functions to retrive or send information to the backend

 *** Backend ***
 * Tools used :